 Automobile Total Loss Thresholds

 Vehicle is damaged to the extent that its restoration to an operable condition requires replacing two or more major component parts.
+This does not include any motor vehicle for which a total loss claim has been paid by an insurance company, which vehicle has sustained only cosmetic damage from causes other than fire or flood.
 Ga.
 Code Ann. § 40-3-2 (11).

 Automobile and Property: No applicable statute, Administrative Code provision or case law exists.
 Georgia’s Department of Insurance orally takes the position that the policyholder should come first, but good customer service and insurance contract dictate.

 Diminution of Value

 First Party: The Georgia Supreme Court decided what is probably the seminal case in the country regarding first-party diminution in value cases.
 In State Farm Mut.
 Auto.
 Ins.
 Co. v.
 Mabry, 556 S.E.2d 114 (Ga.
 2001), the court determined that the public policy of Georgia requires insurers to pay the diminished value, as well as the cost of repair of an auto, even if the insured does not make a claim for the diminished value, if the terms of the policy are like those of State Farm’s.
 The court held State Farm had a duty to evaluate all first-party physical damage claims for the existence of diminution in value.
 In an action by the owner of personal property, such as an automobile, to recover for loss or damage sustained by him because of a tortious injury thereto, the measure of damages is to be determined under general principles of law.
 The Mabry case determined that the difference in a car’s value before and after an accident also included the difference in the car’s reputational value before and after injury.